-- "Dedication, Duty and Honor" - 2.
-The supervisor shall terminate a foot pursuit at any time they conclude that the danger outweighs the need for immediate apprehension. - 3.
+- 2. The supervisor shall terminate a foot pursuit at any time they conclude that the danger outweighs the need for immediate apprehension. - 3.
 The supervisor shall take command of the foot pursuit as soon as possible.
 Command should be taken even if the supervisor is not on scene. - 4.
 At the conclusion of the pursuit, the supervisor shall respond to that location in order to maintain discipline and control if needed. - 5.
 The supervisor should ensure that only emergency or pursuit related radio traffic is broadcast on the primary radio channel.

-Effective Date: Revised Date:
+7 Subject: Effective Date: Revised Date:

-February 24, 2011 March 22, 2011
+Written Directive System February 24, 2011 March 22, 2011

-Pages: Distribution:
+Title: Pages: Distribution:

+Electronic Recording of Interrog.
 2 All Members

-Chief of Police Approval:
+Cross Reference: Chief of Police Approval :

-Todd Pinion
+CALEA Reference Chapter Todd Pinion

-February 24, 2011 Pages: 2 Chief of Police Approval